Which Massachusetts city is best for direct innovation and academic access?

 The smartest Massachusetts city comparison starts with intent rather than with brand.
 Boston works best for broad urban opportunity and historic city living, Cambridge works best for premium innovation access, and Worcester works best for lower-cost practicality and second-city fit.

-Statewide coverage for Massachusetts is intended to narrow the shortlist.
-Taxes, housing, school fit, and legal rules can still vary by city, county, district, and effective date.
+Statewide coverage for Massachusetts helps narrow a shortlist.
+Taxes, housing, schools, weather risk, and rules can still vary locally.

 The current dataset positions Cambridge as the strongest Massachusetts city for direct innovation and academic access.